ChaoticLeah/Styled-Youtube-Captions/README.md

 3. Make any edits you want
 4. Export and enjoy!

-<a href="https://github.com/KevinWh0/Styled-Youtube-Captions/issues">Report and bugs here</a>
+<a href="https://github.com/KevinWh0/Styled-Youtube-Captions/issues">Report any bugs here</a>

 ## What still needs doing?